OpenTTD/OpenTTD/CONTRIBUTING.md

 * Please **do not** open issues or pull requests regarding add-on content in NewGRF, GameScripts, AIs, etc.
 These are created by third-parties.
 Please try [irc](https://wiki.openttd.org/IRC_channel) or the [forums](https://www.tt-forums.net/) to discuss these.

+* Please use [the web translator](https://translator.openttd.org/) to submit corrections and improvements to translations of the game.

 ## Bug reports